zama-ai/concrete-ml/docs/built-in-models/nearest-neighbors.md

 ## Inference time considerations

 The FHE inference latency of this model is heavily influenced by the `n_bits` and the dimensionality of the data.
-Additionally, the dataset size has a linear impact on the data complexity.
+Additionally, the data-set size has a linear impact on the data complexity.
 The number of nearest neighbors (`n_neighbors`) also affects performance.

 The KNN computation executes in FHE in $$O(Nlog^2k)$$ steps, where $$N$$ is the training data-set size and $$k$$ is `n_neighbors`.
 Each step requires several [PBS operations](/docs/getting-started/concepts.md#cryptography-concepts), with their runtime affected by the factors listed above.
-These factors determine the precision needed to represent the distances between test vectors and training dataset vectors.
+These factors determine the precision needed to represent the distances between test vectors and training data-set vectors.
 The PBS input precision required by the circuit is related to the precision of the distance values.